-Growing up as an evangelical Christian, I experienced Lent as little more than a joke.
-“What are you giving up for Lent?” my friends would ask.
-“Homework,” I’d say with a smirk, or “Obeying my parents.”
-Lent was one of those peculiar practices demanded of Roman Catholics – another great reason to be Protestant, I figured.
-It never even occurred to me that Lent was something I might actually be interested in, or benefit from, or decide to keep, or come to value as a way of getting to know God better.
-In the last fifteen years I’ve discovered that Lent is in fact recognized by millions of Protestant Christians, in addition to Catholic and Orthodox believers.
+In the last twenty years I’ve discovered that Lent is in fact recognized by millions of Protestant Christians, in addition to Catholic and Orthodox believers.
 (The Eastern Orthodox Lent is longer than the Catholic or Protestant Lent, and it begins before Ash Wednesday.)
 Lent (the word comes from the Middle English word for “spring”) is a six-week season in the Christian year prior to Easter.
 (Technically, Lent comprises the 40 days before Easter, not counting the Sundays, or 46 days in total.)

 In the ancient church, Lent was a time for new converts to be instructed for baptism and for believers caught in sin to focus on repentance.
 In time, all Christians came to see Lent as a season to be reminded of their need for penitence and to prepare spiritually for the celebration of Easter.
 Part of this preparation involved the Lenten “fast,” giving up something special during the six weeks of Lent (but not on Sundays, in some traditions.)
 Historically, many Protestants rejected the practice of Lent, pointing out, truly, that it was nowhere required in Scripture.
 Some of these Protestants were also the ones who refused to celebrate Christmas, by the way.
 They wanted to avoid some of the excessive aspects of Catholic penitence that tended to obscure the gospel of grace.
 These Protestants saw Lent, at best, as something completely optional for believers, and, at worst, as a superfluous Catholic practice that true believers should avoid altogether.